-Smart Cities Application for Optical Sensors and Sensing Topical Meetings
+Smart Cities Application for the Optical Sensors and Sensing Congress

-Smart cities bring together infrastructure, smart governance, big data, and technology.
+Smart cities bring together infrastructure and technology.
 By incorporating technology into the urban environment, the performance and interactions of services such as energy, transportation, communications, and utilities are better integrated and more effectively used.
-As a result, the quality of life of citizens is improved and environmental impacts reduced.
-Optical Sensing has a critical role to play in smart cities!
+As a result, the quality of life of citizens is improved.
+Optics and Photonics has a critical role to play in smart cities!

 - Compliance: is the idea submission complete and does it comply with the rules of the challenge?

 - Novelty: does the idea describe a novel approach to providing a solution?

 - Originality: how original is the proposed technology or use of existing technology?

 - Relevance: How well does the idea relate to the topic and provide a solution aligned with the goals of this challenge?

 - Feasibility: how likely can the idea be prototyped?

 This program seeks to explore trends, opportunities, disruptions and major shifts potentially enabled by optics and photonics.
 Challenge submissions should highlight innovative solutions to topic specific challenges.